MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/authenticating-users-with-azure-ad-overview.md

         Set-NAVWebServerInstanceConfiguration -KeyName AadAuthorityUri -KeyValue "https://login.microsoftonline.com/<Azure_AD_Tenant_ID>"
         ```

-For the complete setup with more details, see [Configure Microsoft Entra ID Authentication with OpenID Connect](authenticating-users-with-azure-ad-openid-connect.md).
+For the complete setup with more details, see [Configure Microsoft Entra authentication with OpenID Connect](authenticating-users-with-azure-ad-openid-connect.md).

 ### Configure legacy WS-Federation in version 20 and 21

-If you want to set up Microsoft Entra ID authentication use WS-Federation in version 20 or 21, you can, The full setup is the same as in earlier versions, except the [!INCLUDE[webserver](../developer/includes/webserver.md)] now includes a setting named `UseLegacyAcsAuthentication` that you set to `true`.
+If you want to set up Microsoft Entra authentication use WS-Federation in version 20 or 21, you can, The full setup is the same as in earlier versions, except the [!INCLUDE[webserver](../developer/includes/webserver.md)] now includes a setting named `UseLegacyAcsAuthentication` that you set to `true`.

 For example, using the [!INCLUDE[adminshell](../developer/includes/adminshell.md)], you run the following command: